vuexpress/vuexpress/README.md

 let options = {
     // folder with your views
     views: './views',
+    // precompile the template
+    preCompile: ['example.vue'],
+    // pre compile all templates in the view folder
+    preCompileAll: true,
     // cache templates
     cache: true,
+    // meta info - check out https://github.com/ktquez/vue-head for more information
+    metaInfo: {
+      title: 'Default Title'
+    },
+    // extract css to file, otherwise it will be inline
+    extractCSS: true,
     // css output folder, extracted styles from your *.vue files
     cssOutputPath: 'css/style.css',
     // path to your web root